 The key event in our Celebration will be our Centennial Gala.
 We plan to host the Gala at the Omni Richmond on Saturday, March 26, 2022.
-We have already reached out to the 2022 ASCE President to be our keynote speaker.
-Plans are still being developed, but we will have a Celebration dinner, the keynote speaker, and awards given to ASCE Members, supporting companies, outstanding civil engineers in the public, private, and education sectors.
+The 2022 ASCE President to be our keynote speaker at the Gala.
+The Gala will consist of a Celebration dinner, the keynote speaker, and awards given to ASCE Members, supporting companies, outstanding civil engineers in the public, private, and education sectors.
 This will be a once in a hundred-year event, so planning is already well underway, so mark your calendar for March 26, 2022.
 You do not want to miss this opportunity to honor our profession while we celebrate and socialize with other civil engineers and supporters from across the Commonwealth of Virginia.

 As stated, the logo was one of our first actions, and drawing upon the Committee members, and approved by the entire Section, we believe the Fink Deck Truss Bridge, an ASCE Landmark, in Lynchburg, Virginia serves as an excellent example of historic civil engineering and therefore is a true representation for our Centennial Celebration.
 Below are photographs of the Fink Deck Truss Bridge in Lynchburg’s Riverside Park.